-Section 200.
-Steam Boiler-No steam boiler or furnace which may be required for heating or other purposes, shall be located under the anditorium or stage nor in passageway or stairway or exit and the space alloted to the same, whether at the rear or side of stage or auditorium, shall be enclosed by walls of masonry on both sides and the ceiling of such space shall be constructed of fireproof materials.
+SECTION 200.
+STEAM BOILER.-No steam boiler or furnace which may be required for heating or other purposes, shall be located under the auditorium or stage or in any passageway or stairway or exit and the space alloted to the same, whether at the rear or side of stage or auditorium, shall be enclosed by walls of masonry on both sides and the ceiling of such space shall be constructed of fireproof materials.

-Section 201.
-Registers or Radiators-(a) No floor register for heating shall be permitted in aisles or passageways. (b) No coil or radiator shall be placed in any aisle or passageway used as exit, but said coils and radiators shall be placed in recesses formed in the wall or partition to receive the same.
+the celling of such space shall be constructed of fireproof materials.
+SECTION 201.
+REGISTERS OR RADIATORS.-(a) No floor register for heating shall be permitted in aisles or passageways. (b) No coil or radiator shall be placed in any aisle or passageway used as exit, but said coils and radiators shall be placed in recesses formed in the wall or partition to receive the same.